 If you are Canning Stewed Tomatoes, you will be adding peppers and

 is a risk.
-This MUST be pressure canned
+This MUST be pressure canned.

 You will need to know how to use a pressure canner.
 This how to use a pressure canner page has more detailed information and step by step instructions.

 a base for stews.
 I use it in my chili.
 I will pour it over a roast in a

 Gather your canning supplies and ingredients

 Start by preparing your jars, and getting water in your canner heating. (see pressure canning for full directions)